KeeVeeGames/KeeVeeGames/README.md

 </td>
 <td>

-Deep clone class instances / constructed structs, anonymous structs and arrays nested in any order!
+Deep clone class instances, anonymous structs and arrays nested in any order!

 ```js
 var thing = new Class();